EPICmynamesBG/WiFi-USB/README.md

 ## Hardware ##

-Files will be posted soon.
+Files and instructions will be posted soon.

 ## Firmware Install ##

-1. Download and install the [Ardiuno IDE](https://www.arduino.cc/en/Main/Software)
+1. Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
-2. Configure the IDE
+2. Configure the IDE using the instructions [here](https://github.com/esp8266/arduino#installing-with-boards-manager)
-  * Configuration steps HERE
 3. Download the zip/clone this repo
 4. In `config.h` update the SSID and SSID_PASSWORD variables to match your network configuration.
-5. Open `firmware.imo` and click upload in the Arduino IDE
+5. Open `firmware.ino` and click upload in the Arduino IDE

 ## Using WiFi-USB ##